Got Dingy Dirty Grout? This Product Will Clean It Like New (It’s Just $1.25)

 He was so annoying, but trying so hard to successful, I just couldn’t discourage his spirit.
 So I paid the guy and ended up with a bottle of his snake oil, which I suspected was nothing more than colored water.

 I put that bottle on a shelf in the laundry room and completely forgot about it.
 Until now.

-In deciding whether to try yet one more commercial product that promised to be The One, I was reading Amazon reviews, which were all over the place.
+In deciding whether to try yet another commercial product that promised to be The One, I was reading Amazon reviews, which were all over the place.
 However, one review stood out to me as being authentic and helpful.
-The reviewer said that she’d tried the subject product and found it to be way too expensive, giving disappointing results.
+The reviewer said she’d tried the subject product and found it way too expensive, giving disappointing results.

-She went on, “So, I decided to use what I have already, a bottle of Awesome.
+She said, “So, I decided to use what I already have, a bottle of Awesome.
 I sprayed it full strength on the grout and five minutes later scrubbed it with a brush, wiped it away, and rinsed with water.
 The dirt just disappeared!”

 I took a picture of a new grout test area—white porcelain tile with supposed-to-be-white grout.
 I sprayed Awesome on the dark dirty-looking grout, waited 5 minutes, scrubbed it with a stiff brush, wiped it off with microfiber, and rinsed the area with water.
 Wow!

 Next, I was anxious to learn where LA’s Totally Awesome is sold.
 Are you ready?
 At Dollar Tree, Dollar General, Family Dollar, 99 Cents Only, Big Lots, and a number of grocery chains like Food4Less and Unified Grocers.
-It’s a regular in nearly every dollar store in the country.
+It’s a regular in nearly every dollar store (and online with minimum requirements) in the country!